 Other elements of workplace health and safety

-Depending on the size of the organisation and the nature of its activities employers can comply with their health and safety obligations in one of four ways: they can take on the work themselves; they can designate one of more employees to deal with the health and safety tasks; they can set up an internal health and safety service; or they can use an external health and safety service.
+Depending on the size of the organisation and the nature of its activities, employers can comply with their health and safety obligations in one of four ways: they can take on the work themselves; they can designate one of more employees to deal with the health and safety tasks; they can set up an internal health and safety service; or they can use an external health and safety service.

 In small organisations, those with fewer than 10 employees, which do not operate in highly risky industries, such as the manufacture of explosives or work with radioactive substances, the employer can take on the health and safety tasks, provided that he or she has had at least 40 hours training.
-This also applies in larger organisations – with 10 to 49 employees – provided that these are in industries where there is no risk of accidents or disease causing death or disability.
+This also applies in larger organisations – with 10 to 49 employees – provided that these are in industries where there is no risk of accidents or diseases causing death or disability.
 For these smaller companies, it is also possible for health and safety tasks to be outsourced to an external provider.

 In the case of organisations with 50 to 249 employees, the employer can either designate one or more employees to carry out the health and safety tasks or set up an internal health and safety service.
 In the case of organisations with 250 or more employees, as well as all organisations operating in activities of high risk, the employer must set up an internal health and safety service.
 Designated health and safety workers must have had at least 80 hours of training, as must those working in the internal health and safety service (more for the person in charge).